Edward Burnett Tylor: Classification and criticisms

-The word evolution is forever associated in the popular mind with Charles Darwin’s Theory of Evolution, which professes, among other things, that man as a species developed diachronically from some ancestor among the Primates who was also ancestor to the Great Apes, as they are popularly termed, and yet this term was not a neologism of Darwin’s.
+The word evolution is forever associated in the popular mind with Charles Darwin's Theory of Evolution, which professes, among other things, that man as a species developed diachronically from some ancestor among the Primates who was also ancestor to the Great Apes, as they are popularly termed, and yet this term was not a neologism of Darwin's.
 He took it from the cultural milieu, where it meant etymologically "unfolding" of something heterogeneous and complex from something simpler and more homogeneous.
 Herbert Spencer, a contemporary of Darwin, applied the term to the universe, including philosophy and what Tylor would later call culture.
 This view of the universe was generally termed evolutionism, while its exponents were evolutionists.

 In 1871 Tylor published Primitive Culture, becoming the originator of cultural anthropology.
 His methods were comparative and historical ethnography.
-He believed that a "uniformity" was manifest in culture, which was the result of "uniform action of uniform causes."
-He regarded his instances of parallel ethnographic concepts and practices as indicative of "laws of human thought and action."
-He was an evolutionist.
-The task of cultural anthropology therefore is to discover "stages of development or evolution."
+He believed that a "uniformity" was manifest in culture, which was the result of "uniform action of uniform causes".
+He regarded his instances of parallel ethnographic concepts and practices as indicative of "laws of human thought and action".
+He was an evolutionist and therefore considered the task of cultural anthropology to discover "stages of development or evolution".

 Evolutionism was distinguished from another creed, diffusionism, postulating the spread of items of culture from regions of innovation.
 A given apparent parallelism thus had at least two explanations: the instances descend from an evolutionary ancestor, or they are alike because one diffused into the culture from elsewhere.
 These two views are exactly parallel to the tree model and wave model of historical linguistics, which are instances of evolutionism and diffusionism, language features being instances of culture.